19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Composition of offences

-63\.—(1) The Board or any person authorised by the Board in writing may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $500.
+63\.—(1) The Board or any person authorised by the Board in writing may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $1,000.

 [32/86; 27/92; 30/98]

+[Act 24 of 2013 wef 01/01/2014]

 (2) The Board may make rules to prescribe the offences which may be compounded.